huggingface/blog/deep-rl-pg.md

 ## Reinforce (Monte Carlo Policy Gradient)

-Reinforce (also called Monte-Carlo Policy Gradient) uses an estimated return from an episode to update the policy parameter $\theta$.
+Reinforce, also called Monte-Carlo Policy Gradient, **uses an estimated return from an entire episode to update the policy parameter** \\(\theta\\).

-We have our policy π that has a parameter θ.
-This π, given a state outputs a probability distribution of actions.
+Indeed, we have our policy π which has a parameter θ.
+This π, given a state, **outputs a probability distribution of actions**.

 <figure class="image table text-center m-0 w-full">
   <img src="assets/85_policy_gradient/policy.jpg" alt="Policy"/>
 </figure>

-Where $\pi_\theta(a_t|s_t)$ is the probability of the agent selecting action at from state st, given our policy.
+Where \\(\pi_\theta(a_t|s_t)\\) is the probability of the agent selecting action at from state st, given our policy.

-Awesome!
-But how do we know if our policy is good?
+**But how do we know if our policy is good?** We need to have a way to measure it.
 To know that we define a score/objective function called \\(J(\theta)\\).

-The score function J, is the expected return:
+The score function J is the expected return:
   <figure class="image table text-center m-0 w-full">
   <img src="assets/85_policy_gradient/objective.jpg" alt="Return"/>
 </figure>

-Remember that policy can be seen as an optimization problem.
-We must find the best parameters (θ) to maximize a score function, J(θ).
+Remember that policy gradient can be seen as an optimization problem.
+So we must find the best parameters (θ) to maximize the score function, J(θ).

 To do that we’re going to use the [Policy Gradient Theorem](https://www.youtube.com/watch?v=AKbX1Zvo7r8).
 I’m not going to dive on the mathematical details but if you’re interested check [this video](https://www.youtube.com/watch?v=AKbX1Zvo7r8)

+The Reinforce algorithm works like this:
 Loop:
 - Use the policy \\(\pi_\theta\\)  to collect an episode \\(\tau\\)
 - Use the episode to estimate the gradient \\(\hat{g} = \nabla_\theta J(\theta)\\)